 Serious Debate About Homosexuality and Human Rights

 This Cayman culture war between right and left, conservative and progressive thinking is best exemplified in the 2010 commentary—and subsequent hundreds of responses–posted on Cayman News Service in January and February 2010 by Danielle Coleman, a former member of the Cayman Islands Human Rights Committee from 2006-2009.
-Her criticism is aimed at a then-current right-wing religious bigot board member and his hypocrisy in dealing with human rights.
-Subsequent to her published essay, readers sent in many lively and vehement reactions, mostly pro and many con.
+Her criticism is aimed at a then-current right-wing religious bigoted board member and his hypocrisy in dealing with human rights.
+Subsequent to Coleman’s published essay, readers sent in many lively and vehement reactions, mostly pro and many con.

-Danielle Coleman: “… one recently appointed member to the Human Rights Commission, Reverend Sykes, has on several occasions and over a period of many years acted and preached towards the exclusion of homosexual citizens… when Cayman laws banning homosexuality were abolished in 2001, Reverend Sykes complained that this was ‘totally unacceptable’… his claims to defend a fundamental moral and biblical stance is little more than a matter of his own personal opinion… while religion’s stance on homosexuality may be a matter for interpretation, human rights law is without ambiguity.
+Danielle Coleman again: “… one recently appointed member to the Human Rights Commission, Reverend Sykes, has on several occasions and over a period of many years acted and preached for the exclusion of homosexual citizens… when Cayman laws banning homosexuality were abolished in 2001, Reverend Sykes complained that this was ‘totally unacceptable’… his claims to defend a fundamental moral and biblical stance is little more than a matter of his own personal opinion… while religion’s stance on homosexuality may be a matter for interpretation, human rights law is without ambiguity.

 An anonymous opposition hand wrote: “It seems to me that there is a big gay rights lobby in this country, trying to hide itself under the human rights umbrella, for no other purpose than to try to guilt us into submission… by making us believe that we are backward and hateful because we hold true to our convictions… the Bible is very clear on God’s stance towards the practice of homosexuality.
 It states that these acts are sinful, just like adultery and fornication and other sexual immorality.
 I don’t say that to offend anyone or to pick a fight.
 If you are a Christian, you must recognize that the practice of homosexuality is a sin.”

-Followed by this: “Danielle Coleman has hopefully started a trend, she stood up and written a letter about an issue which is in Cayman very controversial, I applaud her for that.
+Followed by this: “Danielle Coleman has hopefully started a trend; she stood up and wrote a letter about an issue which is in Cayman very controversial, I applaud her for that.
 Cayman still today is not willing to address uncomfortable issues which have been accepted globally in affluent countries.
 Cayman is not this little Caribbean Island time has forgotten, Cayman has a global presence in finance and is a wonderful vacation destination.
 We need to address many issues, may it be Crime, Drugs, Human Rights or Domestic Violence.
 We tend to brush them under the carpet, the problems will not vanish, lets address them with open minded people and fix the issues.
 Cayman has brilliant minds, place does people on the boards with a vision for the future and establish tolerance and teach to accept and respect all humans of all walk of life.
 Cayman deserves only the best, lets stand up and make it happen.”

 Then this: “A Human Rights Act is there to protect everyone’s rights as human beings, regardless of being black, white, heterosexual, homosexual, Christian, Muslim or all of the above.
 The Act isn’t there as a judgment call but rather a protection from being ridiculed by individuals, claiming their own personal beliefs.
 Human Rights is a more Godly Act than the acts of people making judgment calls.
 It sets aside religion and differences in our world and acknowledges and embraces love and compassion for people as individuals.
 Who can say that not everyone deserves the same compassion for being a human being?
 How I live my life should be of no one’s concern unless I am physically in another’s space.
 I know that I practice love within myself and others, isn’t that a godly act?
 I love my straight friends, my gay friends, my black friends, my white friends, my Christian friends and my Muslim friends.
 The beauty is… I see love within each soul rather than a societal label!
 Human Rights is simply about seeing rights rather than one’s perspective of wrongs.”